pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

     float8_e4m3fn             8    448              -448                  0.015625     0.125

 We’ve already seen that more mantissa bits lead to finer granularity, i.e., a smaller step size between two representable numbers in a given format.
-The `Eps` values in the table above represent the smallest distinguishable difference from 1.0—mathematically, this is the contribution from the Least Significant Bit (LSB) or the last mantissa bit and equals \( 2^{-m} \), where \( m \) is the number of mantissa bits.
+The `Eps` values in the table above represent the smallest distinguishable difference from 1.0—mathematically, this is the contribution from the Least Significant Bit (LSB) or the last mantissa bit and equals \\( 2^{-m} \\), where \\( m \\) is the number of mantissa bits.

 > In simple terms, if a number smaller than `Eps` is added to 1.0, the result will still be 1.0 due to rounding.

 Naturally, **low-precision formats** like FP8, which have fewer mantissa bits, **suffer from coarse granularity**.
 This can lead to numerical instability, especially when representing small gradients or performing subtle updates during training.

 To mitigate these issues, special training frameworks are required that can compensate for the reduced precision.
-This is what we will explore in the next post - [Understanding Mixed-Precision Training Techniques]((/blog/2025/06/mixed-precision-mp)).
+This is what we will explore in the next post: [Understanding Mixed-Precision Training Techniques]((/blog/2025/06/mixed-precision-mp)).